LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 • range[1, 10] includes 1 and 10 in the matching range

 Note that the range() filter doesn’t match log fields with non-numeric values alongside numeric values.
 For example, range(1, 10) doesn’t match the request took 4.2 seconds log message, since the 4.2 number is surrounded by other text.
-Extract the numeric value from the message with parse(_msg, "the request took <request_duration> seconds") transformation and then apply the range() post-filter to the extracted request_duration field.
+Extract the numeric value from the message with parse(_msg, "the request took <request_duration> seconds") transformation and then apply the range() filter pipe to the extracted request_duration field.

 Performance tips: